How to Start a Programming Career

 Table of contents:

-Why you Need Programming
+Why You Need Programming

 Programmers are in great demand in the labor market.
 Demand is the root cause of all the other factors.
 Good working conditions, high salaries, and loyal bosses.
 All this looks very, very attractive.
 The programming profession is the only social elevator in our time.
 You do not need rich parents, extensive connections with all sorts of "right people", a prestigious higher education, and other attributes of successful people these days.
 All you need is the ability to create computer programs or websites.
 You can start programming while living in the most remote and unprestigious province.
 And achieve fantastic success in life.